frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 on their honeymoon.

 He began to travel all over France, as they did on their honeymoon.
-At one stage, he found himself in a small village, outside the local church, and he remembered that on their honeymoon, they had gone into the church.
+At one stage, he found himself in a small village outside the local church, and he remembered that on their honeymoon, they had gone into the church.

 It wasn\'t politically correct for him to be seen going to churches.
 He also hated going to churches; he had no time for that sort of thing.
 But